+No Date

+To, Sir/Madam,

+Please refer to your application I.D.
+No. Datedaddressed to the undersigned regarding supply of information on or

+1. The information asked for is enclosed for reference

+The following part information is being enclosed -

+The remaining information about the other aspects cannot be supplied due to the following reasons :-

+- (i).

+- (ii).

+- (iii).

-No Date To, Sir/I Madam, ase refer to your application I.D.
-No. Datedlressed to the undersigned regarding supply of information of 1.
-The information asked for is enclosed for reference or The following part information is being enclosed - (i). (ii). (iii).
-The remaining information about the other consets cornet. be ausplied The remaining information about the other aspects cannot due to the following reasons:- be supplied (i). (ii). (iii).
-2. The requested information does not fall within the jurisdiction Authorized person- on of this 3.
-As per Section 19 of the Right to Information Act, 2005 appeal to the Appellate Authority within thirty days of the iss Yours faithfully, Au uthorized person
+- 2. The requested information does not fall within the jurisdiction of this Authorized person-

+- As per Section 19 of the Right to Information Act, 2005 you may file an appeal to the Appellate Authority within thirty days of the issue of this order.

+Yours faithfully, Authorized person